 However, there are still many common misconceptions about tummy tucks like have a Do I need a Tummy Tuck?.
 Let’s take a closer look at some of the most common myths surrounding the tummy tuck procedure.

 Tummy tucks are for women only – MYTH

 The most common reasons for men to desire a tummy tuck is weight loss.
 Weight loss can result in excess skin that hangs below the belt line, as well as laxity of the abdominal wall.
-So even though 90% of tummy tuck patients are women, that still means that men can successfully undergo this operation if indicated.
+So even though 90% of tummy tuck patients are women, that still means that men can gain weight and can successfully undergo this operation if indicated.

 Much like most plastic surgery procedures, a tummy tuck is not a weight loss operation – it is a shaping procedure, specifically designed to shape the abdominal area.
-This means that the best candidates for tummy tucks are men or women who are not overweight, and complain of excess skin usually from previous weight loss.
-The procedure itself will remove the excess skin and fat.
+This means that the best candidates for tummy tucks are men or women who are not overweight, maintain a stable weight and complain of extra skin usually from previous, weight loss surgery.
+The procedure itself will remove the skin and fat.
 The number of pounds removed is minimal.

 In fact, even patients who have a large amount of skin removed during their tummy tuck operation, should only expect to lose a few pounds on the scale.
 Excess skin just doesn’t weigh as much as you would think.
 Only in extreme cases of massive weight loss ,in which the patient is left with massive amounts of hanging skin, should you expect any significant reduction in the number on the scale.
 Now it is true that after a tummy tuck procedure most patients will lose weight on their own.

 This is because they are more likely to continue with a more healthy diet and lifestyle, given that they just spent money and subjected themselves to themselves to the pain of a major operation.
 Also, people find it harder to eat large amounts of food after a tummy tuck because the skin of their abdomen is tighter and they naturally feel fuller faster.